 Knowledge of this type of coaching is helpful from a self-awareness perspective, but we recommend using a professional coach if you wish to explore your beliefs.

 It’s worth noting that this model is very closely related to the “ABC Model“, which explores the relationship between Activating Events, Beliefs and Consequences, as well as to the “ETC Self Coaching Model“.

-This post is based on original work by Albert Ellis.
+This post on the ABCDE coaching model is based on original work by Albert Ellis.
 Though we have no specific further references to support it, you can learn more about the model and Albert Ellis on the internet.
 If you are aware of a specific reference for this content, please let us know.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.